InsideEarth2150/Patch_2.3/README.md

 ## Reporting bugs, improvements, requesting features, etc. ##

-You can create new issues or feature requests here or join the IEO community on [Discord][DiscordLink] for further details.
+You can create new issues or feature requests here or join the IE community on [Discord][DiscordLink] for further details.

 [DiscordLink]: https://discord.gg/yxtzdUZ